 Being a small city, West Point does not have a public transit system used by locals to get to and from work.

-In terms of college education, West Point is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.07% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of West Point is somewhat higher than in the average US city of 21.84%: 27.07% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in West Point in 2022 was $31,517, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $126,068 for a family of four.
 However, West Point contains both very wealthy and poor people as well.